Is my Singer Sewing Machine a Featherweight?

 2. What is my Featherweight worth?

 Originally, Featherweights were priced anywhere from $125-$150.00 back in the 1930's to 1950's. (in 2016, and with inflation considered, that same dollar amount would be equivalent to about $2000!)
 That said, value is mostly subjective with any item, including Featherweights.
 An item or service is only worth what someone is willing and able to pay for it.
 Someone might be willing but not able.
 Another might be able but not willing.
 It also depends on your location, availability of Featherweights in your area, and your choice of venue.
-You can gauge prices from various websites where private individuals are selling them - like eBay, Craigslist, Kijijii, etc. and that should provide a ballpark average for the typical Featherweight, all things considered.
+You can gauge prices from various websites where private individuals are selling them - eBay is usually the best and quickest gauge, but you can also refer to your local Craigslist, Kijijii, etc. and that should provide a ballpark average for the typical Featherweight, all things considered.
 Just be sure to check what they actually sold for, not what someone is necessarily asking.
 (Particular, rare Featherweight models are going to be the exception to the average price).
 You will almost always find things for less when you purchase them from a private individual versus ordering from a reputable dealer (similar to antique stores, auto dealers, etc.).
 However, a reputable Featherweight dealer offers additional value to those who want something perfectly ready to sew and guaranteed.

 So, in regards to the question, "what is my Featherweight worth?" ...
 Just remember, value and price are always dependent on the "willing & able" and there are many, many things to consider when determining the value of a machine.
 The value will reflect the venue.
 In summary, consider the availability in your area, overall condition, any special badges or distinctive features, what attachments and accessories are included, and most of all, the service that is offered.